Wireless network security

 An insecure wireless network allows anyone in the vicinity to attach to your wireless network.
 Once they are on your wireless network they have access to your file servers, databases, email servers, etc. Even if they are secured the hacker has a foot in the door and can work on stealing and abusing your network resources even if it is only your internet bandwidth.

-This is only if it is poorly configured, however it is very easy to secure a wireless network to a point where it is more secure than your average wired network.
+This is only if it is poorly configured, however it is very easy to secure a wireless network to a point where it is more secure than your average wired network because the network traffic over wireless is encrypted where wired networks typically aren’t.

 Restricting access using the MAC address.

-Whilst offering slightly more security than hiding your SSID this again is of little value as you can obtain free utilities that will allow you to obtain a list of MAC addresses which you can then use to impersonate another computer.
-It's also a real pain to administer if you have more than a handful of computers or you have guests who require access.
+While offering slightly more security than hiding your SSID this again is of little value as free utilities exist that will allow you to obtain a list of MAC addresses which you can then use to impersonate another computer.
+It’s also a real pain to administer if you have more than a handful of computers or you have guests who require access.

-WEP offers little protection and can be easily cracked using freely available utilities to calculate the encryption key.
-Dynamic WEP is better than static WEP however there are newer improved encryption protocols available.
+WEP will keep casual and non-technical users out of your network, but WEP ultimately it offers little protection and can be easily cracked using freely available utilities to calculate the encryption key.
+Dynamic WEP is better than static WEP however there are newer improved encryption protocols available

 Disabling DHCP

-It would take a hacker very little time to determine an IP address for you network and so by disabling DHCP your are simply adding to your support requirements.
+It would take a hacker very little time to determine an IP address for you network and so by disabling DHCP your are simply adding to your .upport requirements.

 Antenna / Access point placement

 Probably the most absurd method of securing your network!
-A hacker will usually have a far more powerful antenna than you capable of picking up even the weakest signals.
+If you can just move or get a more powerful antenna you can gain access.
 Always design your wireless network for optimum coverage although it is sensible to try to avoid excessive radiation beyond your perimeter.

 How should I secure my wireless network?